-Across Fairfax County and Virginia, law enforcement and health care professionals report a dramatically increasing number of deaths due to heroin and opioid overdoses.
+Across Fairfax County and Virginia, law enforcement and health care professionals continue to report a shocking number of deaths due to heroin and opioid overdoses.
 The statistics are startling:

 - There has been a more than tenfold increase in fentanyl overdose deaths in Virginia from 2007 (48 deaths, or 9% of all fatal opioid overdoses) to 2020 (1,655 deaths, or 87% of all fatal opioid overdoses).
 (Source: Virginia Department of Health Office of the Chief Medical Examiner)

 - Fatal drug overdose has been the leading method of unnatural death in Virginia since 2013.
 (Source: Virginia Department of Health Office of the Chief Medical Examiner)